csev/ca4e/elec/DESIGN.md

 The connectors will be laid out on a square canvas that resizes in a responsive way.

-Components will all be squares and equal sized the label and orginal inside te square and an indication of the state of the component, also inside the square.
+Components will all be squares and equal sized the label and orginal inside the square and an indication of the state of the component, also inside the square.
+There will be "Move" button in the top tool bar which when selected allows the user to "grab" a component and move it around.

+As the component is moving the wires that are connected to the inputs and outputs will follow the component.

 Each of the components will have input connectors on the top and left and output connectors on the bottom and right except for the battery.
 The battery will have a 6V output